Cognigy/Documentation/docs/insights/dashboards/overview.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.45-blue.svg)](../../release-notes/4.45.md)

-The Overview dashboard gives you a quick summary of how customers are interacting with your AI Agent.
+The _Overview Dashboard_ gives you a quick summary of how customers are interacting with your AI Agent.

 The summary of key metrics is represented in the following charts: